-B. Contractor shall install UTP vertical copper cabling between the BDF and each TR to support voice communications requirements.
 Each riser cable shall be homerun from the BDF to each TR in the conduit and sleeves provided.
-In both the BDF and TR, the cable pairs shall be terminated on SYSTIMAX® 110 connecting blocks and appropriately cross-connected to the UTP horizontal copper cabling (in the TR) and the UTP backbone copper cabling (in the BDF).
-The size of the riser cables for voice communications from the BDF to each TR can be found in the Table below.
+In both the BDF and TR, the cable pairs shall be terminated on 110 connecting blocks and appropriately cross-connected to the UTP horizontal copper cabling (in the TR) and the UTP backbone copper cabling (in the BDF).